 Patent filings have revealed the names of at least five Toyota EVs.

-Toyota's first electric SUV is still shrouded in mystery.
+Toyota's first new electric SUV is still shrouded in mystery.
 Teaser images released by the Japanese automaker have previewed the proportions, but details are still scarce.
 After focusing on hybrids and hydrogen fuel-cell vehicles, this will be the Japanese automaker's first global battery-electric vehicle, so its importance cannot be understated.

 Toyota's mystery SUV will be revealed at the upcoming Shanghai Auto Show on April 19, but a patent filing has seemingly confirmed it will be called the BZ.